 - I built Flagback adding a layer on top of the web for quality assurance teams and agencies.

 - The employer brand monitoring platform I was building at HireVoice was B2B.

-- My current (new) startup is also B2B.
+- My current startup, Highlights, is also B2B SaaS.

-I ❤️ B2B, and there’s a lot of reasons why it matters.
-Here are the top eight reasons why the best business to start in 2018 is B2B:
+I ❤️ B2B, and there’s a lot of reasons why B2B startups matter.
+Here are the top eight reasons why the best business to start in 2023 is B2B: